Pain Between Shoulder Blades

 In most cases, it is fairly minor and recovers quickly with simple home treatments, but in some cases it can indicated something serious.

 Pain in between shoulder blades is also known as interscapular pain and may present as a dull, burning, aching, stabbing or shooting pain anywhere in the upper back region.
+There may even be a lump on the back of the shoulder.

 What Causes Pain Between Shoulder Blades?